riskyviz/webapp/README.md

 ## Repo Structure

-The repo is divided into three sections
+The repo is divided into three sections:

-data_ingest folder - see the [README](data_ingest/README.md) - prepare data to be used by the web app (Python) riskCOVID - see the [README](riskCOVID/README.md) - source code for the web app (HTML/JavaScript/CSS) data_exploration - see the [README](data_exploration/README.md) - exploring population density in the bedford area
+data_ingest folder - see the [README](data_ingest/) - prepare data to be used by the web app (Python) riskCOVID - see the [README](riskCOVID/) - source code for the web app (HTML/JavaScript/CSS) data_exploration - see the [README](data_exploration/) - exploring population density in the bedford area

 ## About the team

-Our family based team of three consists of a product manager, an electronic engineer and a data scientist.
+Our family-based team of three consists of a product manager, an electronic engineer and a data scientist.